-Includes satellites, orbiters, deep space probes, landers and rovers.
+Including satellites, orbiters, deep space probes, landers, rovers and aerobots.

-5) Planetary rover localisation, path planning, navigation and obstacle avoidance.
-(4 lectures)
+5) Planetary rover localisation, navigation and obstacle avoidance:

-7) Advanced simulators for planetary robot surface operations.
-(2 lectures)
+7) Advanced simulators for planetary robot surface operations:

-Includes examples from Beagle 2, shadow prediction and modelling Martian terrain and meteorology and ExoMars Mars Terrain Simulator facility.
+Including examples from Beagle 2 shadow prediction, modelling Martian terrain and meteorology and ExoMars Mars Terrain Simulator facility.

-8) Autonomous space and planetary robot architectures and methods.
-(2 lectures)
+8) Autonomous space and planetary robot architectures and methods: